oar-team/batsim/docs/input-events.rst

     {"type": "machine_restore", "resources": "1-2", "timestamp" : 20.6}

 Note that it is not mandatory to have the events ordered by their timestamps in the input files, as they will be sorted anyway once all events of a file are loaded by Batsim.
-In each event description, the field ``resources`` contains the list of resources on which the event occurrs (represented as an :ref:`interval_set`) and the field ``timestamp`` contains the date at which the event has to occurr during the simulation.
+In each event description, the field ``resources`` contains the list of resources on which the event occurs (represented as an :ref:`interval_set`) and the field ``timestamp`` contains the date at which the event has to occur during the simulation.

 Supported Events
 ----------------